molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified</span> Those would be regulated.

 <span class="transcript-speaker">Monster</span> Yeah, I know, but you can do Reg.
-S, Reg D. compliant security token offerings and do it at scale.
+S, Reg.
+D compliant security token offerings and do it at scale.
 So imagine a world where you have people who can legally participate in multi-stakeholder governance of an enterprise, and we wouldn't <span class="transcript-note">[unintelligible]</span> to be able to participate.
 I think that's coming.

 <span class="transcript-speaker">Unidentified</span> Oh, a DAO.
 You mean DAOs.